Check out these Broadway and Off-Broadway shows based on books

 The Outsiders

 Did you know S. E. Hinton was only 15 when she started writing The Outsiders?
 Her now-classic novel, taught in countless schools and adapted into a cult classic film alongside Francis Ford Coppola, remains a beloved coming-of-age story more than 55 years after its release.
-Set in Tulsa, Oklahoma, The Outsiders follows a gang of teenaged "greasers" who have little to rely on but each other, finding hope in their brotherhood when they can't get it anywhere else.
-The story is now a folk musical with songs by Jamestown Revival, on Broadway in spring 2024.
+Set in Tulsa, Oklahoma, The Outsiders follows a gang of teenage "greasers" who have little to rely on but each other, finding hope in their brotherhood when they can't get it anywhere else.
+The story is now a folk musical with songs by Jamestown Revival.

 Get The Outsiders tickets now.